 Keep Private Material Confidential

 Refrain from discussing confidential information or materials or better ask permission before posting sensitive material either in the body of the email or in the attachment.

 Don’t forget your Signature

-An email signature is like handling a person a business card every time you send an email.
+An email signature is like handing a person a business card every time you send an email.
 Signatures are your digital card.
 It is a way to connect with customers and convey your openness to communication.